techaroha/fabric-edge-docs/docs/additional-features/blockscout.md

 ---

 ## Overview
-This guide goes into details on how to compile and deploy Blockscout instance to work with Polygon-Edge.
+This guide goes into details on how to compile and deploy Blockscout instance to work with Fabric-Edge.
 Blockscout has its own [documentation](https://docs.blockscout.com/for-developers/manual-deployment), but this guide focuses on simple but detailed step-by-step instructions on how to setup Blockscout instance.

 ## Environment